LakshmiSravya123/Myresume/replit.md

 The "About Me" section (client/src/components/AboutSection.tsx) uses a cheerful, personal tone that reflects Lakshmi's personality:

 Current text (October 2025):
-- First paragraph: "Hey!
-I'm a cheerful data scientist turning data into fun with my Master's in Data Analytics and a touch of Machine Learning.
-I love messing around with Python, R, SQL, TensorFlow, and LangChain to create cool models and dashboards.
-My happy spirit makes every project—like decoding brain waves or boosting systems—a clear, joyful ride!"
+- First paragraph: "Hiya!
+I'm a super cheery data scientist, turning data into pure joy with my Master's in Data Analytics and a sprinkle of Machine Learning.
+I love creating cool models and dazzling dashboards, and my happy heart makes every project—whether it's cracking brain waves or boosting systems—a fun, clear adventure!"
-- Second paragraph: "My career's been a total blast!
-I spruced up old systems with microservices and Docker at Co-operators, built smart chatbots and real-time trackers with Prometheus and Grafana, and had a great time at StackUp Technologies and Tata Consultancy Services making apps, streamlining data pipelines, and firing up teams to make data pop.
-Every task is like solving a fun puzzle!"
+- Second paragraph: "My career's like a secret, grin-filled party!
+I've spiced up systems, built chatty bots, and whipped up real-time trackers.
+I get a kick out of sparking apps, smoothing data flows, and cheering teams to make data shine—each job's a delightful puzzle!"
-- Third paragraph: Personal interests (indoor plants, singing) and mission to create data solutions with good vibes
+- Third paragraph: Personal interests with "leafy buddies" (indoor plants) and singing soulful tunes - creating solutions that spread big smiles and good vibes

 This content is intentionally more casual and personal than the resume.

+### Featured Projects Layout
+The Featured Projects section displays 4 clickable image cards in a responsive grid:
+1. **Real-Time Stock Analytics** - Links to internal /stocks page with Elasticsearch-powered visualizations
+2. **AI Video Generator** - External link to video-ai-beryl.vercel.app
+3. **Grafana Analytics Dashboard** - External link to Grafana Cloud dashboard
+4. **Tesla Sales Dashboard** - External link to tesla-sales-dashboard.vercel.app